-Technical Diploma│1 Year│34 Credits│Fond du Lac, West Bend │ Eligible for Financial Aid
+Technical Diploma│1 Year│34 Credits│Fond du Lac and West Bend Campuses│ Eligible for Financial Aid

 Prepare for the State Electrical Apprenticeship program and enter a career in electricity with Moraine Park Technical College’s two-semester diploma in electricity.